 Snack Time for Horses

-What are those giant rolls of brown stuff?
-They’re bales of straw, from a Picture of the Day on Wikimedia.
-Farm animals like horses and cows sleep on straw, so farms need to gather up a lot of it.
-Farms also need lots of hay for animals to eat: a horse needs to eat about 20 pounds of hay each day.
+What are those giant rolls?
+They’re bales of straw.
+Farm animals like horses and cows sleep on straw.
+Horses also need lots of hay, since they eat about 20 pounds of it each day.
 That might be a quarter or a third of what you weigh!
 By the way, what’s the difference between hay and straw?
 Hay is alfalfa or grass, while straw is dried-out, leftover wheat stalks.
 Just like you don’t want to eat your pillow, horses don’t want to eat straw!

 Wee ones: What shape does the front of a bale look like?